dnsviz/dnsviz/README.md

 * pygraphviz (1.1 or later) - http://pygraphviz.github.io/

-  pygraphviz is required if visualization is desired (e.g., via the `dnsviz` tool) or if security status of responses is desired (e.g., using the -t option with the `dnsgrok` tool).
-Online analysis (using `dnsget`) and offline analysis (e.g., using `dnsgrok` without the -t) can be performed without pygraphviz.
+  pygraphviz is required for most functionality.   `dnsget` and `dnsgrok` (without the -t option) can be used without pygraphviz installed.
 Version 1.1 or greater is required because of the support for unicode names and HTML-like labels, both of which are utilized in the visual output.

 * M2Crypto (0.21.1 or later) - https://github.com/martinpaljak/M2Crypto